needle-mirror/com.unity.entities/Documentation~/ecs_in_detail.md

 For more information, see the [ComponentDataFromEntity](component_data_from_entity.md) reference page.

-## ComponentGroup
+## EntityQuery

-The `ComponentGroup` is the foundation class on top of which all iteration methods are built `foreach`, `IJobProcessComponentData`, etc.).
-Essentially a `ComponentGroup` is constructed with a set of required components and or subtractive components. `ComponentGroup` lets you extract individual arrays of entities based on their components.
+The `EntityQuery` is the foundation class on top of which all iteration methods are built `foreach`, `IJobForEach`, etc.).
+Essentially a `EntityQuery` is constructed with a set of required components and or subtractive components. `EntityQuery` lets you extract individual arrays of entities based on their components.

-For more information, see the [ComponentGroup](component_group.md) reference page.
+For more information, see the [EntityQuery](component_group.md) reference page.

 ## Entity